DamianGN136/cse15l-lab-reports/cs15lLabReport1.md

 ---
 Step 1: Installing VScode

-In order to connect remotely, you are going to want to use this link:
+In order to connect remotely, you are going to need VSCode.
+Use this link top download:
       [Link](https://code.visualstudio.com/)

+Now, if you're on Windows, click on the blue botton that says: **Download for Windows** (stable build)
+It should look like this: